-- dedicated search suites and microscope suite
+- dedicated search and microscope suites

-- wet chemistry area with extensive analytical capabilities
+- modern instrumentation with extensive analytical capabilities

-- specialist chemical warfare agent capabilities
+- specialist chemical warfare agent analysis laboratory

 - dedicated gunshot residue testing suite

-It is staffed by highly trained scientific experts who:
+The unit is staffed by highly trained scientific experts who:

 - produce highly informative reports on casework findings